Renderer 2.x - Basic 3D algorithms

 Just open the project solution (under VisualC/) and compile for Release mode.
 It is configured by default to use Intel TBB for multithreading, since Microsoft decided to omit OpenMP support from the free version of its compiler (the Visual C++ Express Edition).
 All dependencies (include files and libraries for SDL and TBB) are pre-packaged under VisualC/, so compilation is as easy as it can get.

 When the binary is built, right-click on "Renderer-2.x" in the Solution explorer, and select "Properties".
-Click on "Configuration Properties/Debugging", and enter ..\..\3D-Objects\statue.ply inside the "Command Arguments" text box.
-Click on OK, hit Ctrl-F5, and you should be seeing the statue spinning.
+Click on "Configuration Properties/Debugging", and enter ..\..\3D-Objects\chessboard.tri inside the "Command Arguments" text box.
+Click on OK, hit Ctrl-F5, and you should be seeing the chessboard spinning.
 Use the controls described below to fly around the object.

 The default compilation options are set for maximum optimization, using SSE2 instructions.